vlyubchich/funtimes/README.md

 * Add vignettes for Beale's estimator and trend tests.
 * Add a package overview section in the documentation.
 * Format R code according to R style diagnostics (such as whitespaces).
+* Improve computational efficiency of `purity` function, inspired by Brian Simmons's suggestions from 2019-06-12 about handling zero-cases when all clusters have been found.

 # CRAN version 6.1 and below